akbrother02/CrownStack.github.io/_posts/2017-11-24-bottom-navigation.md

 ### CONCLUSION

 Bottom navigation brings another way of designing navigation for Android apps.
 When used correctly, this new style of navigation looks amazing in apps using material design.
 Developers should use the bottom navigation flow to facilitate easy and visible navigation for the user.
-For another example of how bottom navigation works, check out the
-`Google Photos` app on the Google Play Store.